ttntm/ttntm/src/bookmarks/_entertainment.md

 ---

 {% ext "BUKMARK.CLUB", "https://bukmark.club" %}
-A directory of websites that have a curated collection of bookmarks and/or links to other websites.
+A directory of websites with a curated collection of bookmarks and/or links to other websites.

 {% ext "Floor796", "https://floor796.com" %}
 An ever-expanding animation scene showing the life of the 796th floor of the huge space station.